MaxHill/bg_jobs/README.md

 ```

 # TODO
-- [x] Rename duration to clock / time something like that
-- [x] Look over the public api so it makes sense
-- [x] Make events module public
-- [ ] Document architecture
-- [ ] Document scheduling
+- [ ] Documentation
 - [ ] Split db adapters to their own packages
-  Need to solve testing, since the tests depend on sqlite
+  - Need to solve testing, since the tests depend on sqlite
+- [ ] Implement loop in monitor actor to cover the case where down message was not received